adventuremomblog

 There are rotating cruises on the hour.
 If you visit on the even hours you will cruise north to see more of the historic downtown and Eagles Island.

-That tour also gives guests an opportunity to view the USS North Carolina Battleship and learn more about a local shipwreck.
+The Eagle Island tour lets guests view the USS North Carolina Battleship and learn more about a local shipwreck.

 USS North Carolina Battleship in Wilmington, North Carolina